FlexiThemes/email-login-auth/readme.txt

 == Description ==

 Email Login Auth is a very simple WordPress plugin, which allows users to login with their account e-mail address.
-Just install, activate it and try to re-login!
+Just install, activate it and re-login!
 You can also disable login with username for all users or for 'admin' only.

 = How to use =
 * After installation, enable the plugin.